seanpatrickfelten/daily.coding.log/README.md

 <h2>Day 50</h2>

 Specify upper and lower number of matches, specify only the lower number of matches, specify exact number of matches, and check for all or none.
+Object Oriented Programming Challenges begin.
+Create a basic JavaScript object, use dot notation to access the properties of an object, create a method on an object, and make code more reusable with the this keyword.
 <h2>Day 51</h2>

 Positive and negative lookahead, reuse patterns using capture groups, use capture groups to search and replace, and remove whitespace from start and end.